ignite/cli/readme.md

 ## Cosmos SDK compatibility

-Blockchains created with Ignite CLI use the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) framework.
+The Cosmos SDK tooling lives under `ignite cosmos`.
+Blockchains created with it use the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) framework.
 To ensure the best possible experience, use the version of Ignite CLI that corresponds to the version of Cosmos SDK that your blockchain is built with.
 Unless noted